MileHacker Logo

 • Local Chamber of Commerce Websites: Websites for specific towns like McMinnville Downtown Association, Travel Salem, or Travel Lane County (for Eugene) furnish localized information, business directories, and event calendars.

-• Individual Winery Websites: Always visit individual winery websites for the most current information on hours, tasting options, reservation policies, and any special events they might host.
+• Individual Winery Websites: Always visit individual winery websites to get the most recent info on hours, tasting options, reservation policies, and any special events they may host.

 • Podcasts and digital content about the destination: Search for podcasts on "Oregon Wine" or "Willamette Valley wine" for insights into the region's winemaking, history, and culture.
 Many podcasts present interviews with winemakers or talks on regional characteristics.
 This aids in pre-trip knowledge acquisition.